 - Double fold bias tape.
 One package of extra wide double fold bias tape should be enough.

 - Sewing machine

 Make Your Pattern

-- Measure the size of the end of the toaster as shown by the red lines in the diagram.
-Be sure to include the length to the counter top.
-Add 1/4" seam allowances to the two sides and the top to allow for seam allowances.
+- End of toaster: Measure the size of the end of the toaster as shown by the red lines in the diagram.
+Be sure to include the height to the countertop.
+Add 1/4-inch seam allowances to the two sides and the top to allow for seam allowances.

-- Determine the width of the toaster.
+- Width: Determine the width of the toaster.
 Be sure to include any knobs that may protrude.
-This will be the width of the continuous strip that is attached to the ends that were measured in the above step.
-Add a 1/2" for seam allowances.
+This will be the width of the continuous strip that is attached to the ends measured in the above step.
+Add a 1/2-inch for seam allowances.

-- To determine the length of the continuous strip, measure the height and width of the end section described above.
-Two of the height and one of the width gives you the length BUT it is advisable to add a few inches.
-Any extra can be trimmed off after it has been attached to the end sections but you can not add fabric once it has been cut.
+- Length: To determine the length of the continuous strip, measure the height and width of the end section described above.
+Two of the height and one of the width gives you the length, but it is advisable to add a few inches.
+Any extra can be trimmed off after it has been attached to the end sections, but you can not add fabric once it has been cut.

 Cut two end pieces and one continuous strip of fabric to the measurements you took in the above step.

-- Apply piping to the end sections.
-(For help dealing with piping please see: Applying Piping)
+- Apply the piping to the end sections.

 - Find the center top of the end sections.